mcmanusniall/UPPEAL/README.md

 There are multiple files in each dataset:

--   attr_triples_1 - contains the RDF attribute triples extracted from DBpedia.
+-   attr_triples_1 - contains the RDF attribute triples extracted from *DBpedia*.

--   attr_triples_2 - contains the RDF attribute triples extracted from Wikidata.
+-   attr_triples_2 - contains the RDF attribute triples extracted from *Wikidata.*

 -   ent_links - contains the matching pairs of entities from both KGs.